Civil War Union Soldiers Memorial

 Fairfield County Timeline

-This timeline provides a condensed summary of the historical journey of Fairfield County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Fairfield County, Ohio.

 - 1800: Fairfield County was established on December 9th.